xHain-hackspace/xDoor/README.md

 ## Description

-Operate the door of the x-hain (or any other space) using ssh as authentication.
-After successful ssh-authentication the lock motor is triggered via gpio.
+Operates the door of the xHain using ssh as authentication.
+After successful ssh login (`open@xdoor` or `close@xdoor`) the lock motor is triggered via gpio.

 It is build in elixir using the [nevers-framework](https://hexdocs.pm/nerves/getting-started.html) and runs on any rapsberry-pi.

-## Authentication
+## Authorized Keys

 The authentication is done via an `authorized_keys` file.
-All keys in that file will be able to open and close the door.
-The file is taken from `./priv/authorized_keys/authorized_key`.
-In a future version this list will be updated dynamically from an external source.
+This file is regularly pulled from a server to allow remote updates.
+The signature of that file is verified against the public key in `priv/authorized_keys_pub.pem`.
+See `lib/xdoor/authorized_keys.ex` for implementation details.

 # Building